nitawa/dll-howto/README.md

-The aim of this project is to show how to generate and call a dynamic library (DLL) under Windows.
+The aim of this project is to illustrate how to generate and call a dynamic library (DLL) in Windows.

-There are two approaches used to export C++ symbols to a DLL: the first approach, which we'll call declspec, is based upon the__declspec function.
+There are two approaches used to export C++ symbols to a DLL: the first approach, which we'll call declspec, is based upon the__declspec keyword.

 -  ``__declspec(dllexport)``: exports symbols to a DLL
 -  ``__declspec(dllimport)``: imports symbols from a DLL.

-The second approach, which we will call the DEF approach, consists of writing a symbol definition file to be exported to a DLL.
+The second approach, which we will call the DEF approach, consists in writing a symbol definition file to be exported to a DLL.

 In this small repository: